Introduction and Overview

 Introduction

-We are currently working with the Waikato Regional Council (WRC) to assess in detail the tsunami hazard at several sites in the Waikato Region.
-This assessment considers tsunami sources based on subduction zone earthquakes.
+We worked with the Waikato Regional Council (WRC) to assess in detail the tsunami hazard at several sites in the Waikato Region.
+This assessment considered tsunami sources based on subduction zone earthquakes.
 This study began in mid-2012 with a review and reassessment of the tsunami hazard in Whitianga and a new modelling assessment for the communities of Tairua and Pauanui [LINK TO FULL REPORT].
 We are now into the second stage of the project which will assess tsunami inundation in Whangamata and Whiritoa.
 This study will begin in March/April 2014 and be completed by the end of June 2014.

 coromandel